lamolivia/lamolivia/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Olivia (she/her) and I am a 3rd year Cognitive Systems major.
+My name is Olivia (she/her) and I am a Cognitive Systems major.
-I am currently working on honing my programming skills, and enjoy working on projects in different languages for fun and practice 🐒 💕
+I am currently working on honing my programming skills, and enjoy working on projects in different languages for fun and practice.